Fanodrful/git-Francis-Andorful/README.md

 # git-Francis-Andorful
-This is my firt document on git
+This is my first document on git